 This leads into a conversation about the “strange relationships” Hannibal has had with his patients.
 There’s a further conversation later between Hannibal and Bedelia.
 We get a lot of subtle bits about Hannibal, what he might’ve done in terms of the patient who attacked Bedelia – was it another case of Dr. Lecter experimenting to see how a situation might cause both the patient and Bedelia might react?
 One of those sick social experiments of his.

 Hannibal understands how smart Will is, even if he’s dealing with a rough touch of encephalitis.
 He knows it wouldn’t be long before Will comes to understand it all.
-Instead of stopping anything, Hannibal lets Will take off with Abigail; something was aware of already.
+Instead of stopping anything, Hannibal lets Will take off with Abigail.
 Will is taking her back home, to her father’s old stomping ground.
 At the same time, Jack Crawford is still a bit pissed with Hannibal, believing him to be holding back information.